In an engineering feat, mechanical SpaceX arms catch Starship rocket booster back at the launch pad

-SpaceX pulled off its boldest test flight yet of the enormous Starship rocket on Sunday, catching the returning booster back at the launch pad with mechanical arms.
+SpaceX pulled off the boldest test flight yet of its enormous Starship rocket on Sunday, catching the returning booster back at the launch pad with mechanical arms.

+A jubilant Elon Musk called it “science fiction without the fiction part.”

 Towering almost 400 feet (121 meters), the empty Starship blasted off at sunrise from the southern tip of Texas near the Mexican border.
 It arced over the Gulf of Mexico like the four Starships before it that ended up being destroyed, either soon after liftoff or while ditching into the sea.
-The last one in June was the most successful yet, completing its flight without exploding.
+The previous one in June had been the most successful until Sunday's demo, completing its flight without exploding.

+This time, Musk, SpaceX's CEO and founder, upped the challenge for the rocket that he plans to use to send people back to the moon and on to Mars.

-This time, SpaceX founder and CEO Elon Musk upped the challenge and risk.
-The company brought the first-stage booster back to land at the pad from which it had soared seven minutes earlier.
-The launch tower sported monstrous metal arms, dubbed chopsticks, that caught the descending 232-foot (71-meter) booster.
+At the flight director's command, the first-stage booster flew back to the launch pad where it had blasted off seven minutes earlier.
+The launch tower's monstrous metal arms, dubbed chopsticks, caught the descending 232-foot (71-meter) booster and gripped it tightly, dangling it well above the ground.

-Company employees screamed in joy as the booster slowly lowered itself into the launch tower’s arms.
+Company employees screamed in joy, jumping and pumping their fists into the air as the stainless steel booster slowly lowered itself into the launch tower’s arms.
+NASA joined in the celebration, with Administrator Bill Nelson sending congratulations.

-“Even in this day and age, what we just saw is magic,” SpaceX's Dan Huot observed from near the launch site.
-“I am shaking right now."
+“Even in this day and age, what we just saw is magic,” SpaceX spokesman Dan Huot observed from near the launch site.
+“I am shaking right now.”

-“Folks, this is a day for the engineering history books,” added SpaceX's Kate Tice from SpaceX headquarters in Hawthorne, California.
+“Folks, this is a day for the engineering history books,” added engineering manager Kate Tice from SpaceX headquarters in Hawthorne, California.

+An hour later, the empty spacecraft that was launched atop the booster made a controlled landing in the Indian Ocean as planned, adding to the day's achievement.

 It was up to the flight director to decide, in real time with a manual control, whether to attempt the landing.
 SpaceX said both the booster and launch tower had to be in good, stable condition.
 Otherwise, it was going to end up in the gulf like the previous ones.
 Everything was judged to be ready for the catch.

-The retro-looking stainless steel spacecraft on top continued around the world once free of the booster, targeting a controlled splashdown in the Indian Ocean, where it would safely sink.
-The entire flight was expected to last just over an hour.
+The retro-looking stainless steel spacecraft on top continued around the world once it was free of the booster.
+Cameras on a buoy in the Indian Ocean showed flames shooting up from the water as the booster impacted precisely at the targeted spot and sank, as planned.

+“What a day,” Huot said.
+“Let's get ready for the next one.”

 The June flight came up short at the end after pieces came off.
 SpaceX upgraded the software and reworked the heat shield, improving the thermal tiles.